Marketing specialists develop and implement plans for promoting an organisation's goods, services and ideas.

 “Putting yourself in your audience’s shoes and deciding what’s going to work for them.
 You need to be able to think like them and get a good understanding of who they are and what they’re like.”

 What advice would you give to someone interested in a career in marketing?

 “It’s a good idea to approach potential agencies or organisations that you know have marketing teams and ask to shadow them.
 Or you could do volunteering or anything like that to get some experience and see if marketing interests you.”

-To become a marketing specialist you usually need to have a Bachelor's degree in marketing, business economics, commerce, or in a related field.
+To become a marketing specialist you usually need a Bachelor's degree in marketing, business economics, commerce, or a related field.

 NCEA Level 3 is required to enter tertiary training.
 Useful subjects include business studies, media studies, social studies, design and visual communication (graphics) and English.

 - good at communicating

 You need to be creative.
 Even when you're analysing data you need a creative person to understand it, make sense of it, and use it.

 Useful experience for marketing specialists includes working in: